 Here are answers to some frequently asked questions:

-$149 Convention Fee (for sponsors and competitors)
+$149 Participant Fee (for sponsors and contestants)

 Having ISC abroad means a few things will have to be different, whether because of availability, ease of transportation, or a difference in implementation.
 Changes in events for ISC 2020 will not affect Regional Student Convention events.
 Here are the changes in events that will only apply for ISC 2020: